 Whatever you do, don’t resort to disparaging remarks about your customer’s character.
 And, if the review happens to include any personal insults, generally ignore them and focus on the issues that are within your power to rectify.
 See every review as a chance to improve your business.

-For more on the intricacies of responding to online reviews, including some examples from both the gold star and the cringeworthy ends of the spectrum, we recommend this article – The Painless Guide On How To Respond To Google Reviews.
-Tips on this essential aspect of online marketing from Google themselves can also be found here.
+For more on the intricacies of responding to online reviews, including some examples from both the gold star and the cringeworthy ends of the spectrum, we recommend having a look at this article – The Painless Guide On How To Respond To Google Reviews.